About North Side Community School

 North Side believes the best method of education is through regular personal attention and family involvement.
 We are committed to small class sizes that ensure our faculty work closely with our students and their families.
 To further the close relationships, we are a neighborhood school, predominantly serving the children in our attendance area, a radius of three miles around the school.

-North Side was founded by John Grote, Ross Woolsey and Stella Erondu, long-time St. Louis residents and respected education professionals who care deeply about accessible, high quality education of our city's children.
-Our Board of Directors are comprised of a group of community volunteers and business professionals who believe in the power of education.
+North Side was founded by John Grote, Ross Woolsey and Stella Erondu, long-time St. Louis residents and respected education professionals who care deeply about accessible, high-quality education of our city's children.
+Our Board of Directors is comprised of a group of community volunteers and business professionals who believe in the power of education.